streampayments/streamsdk-typescript/MULTIPLE_PRODUCTS_GUIDE.md

 - **YES** - You can add multiple products to a single payment link
 - Each product can have its own quantity
 - Products are matched by name and price (or use existing product IDs)
-- Perfect for shopping carts, bundles, and multi-item orders
+- Perfect for bundles and multi-item orders

 ### ❌ Multiple Consumers
 - **NO** - The Stream API only supports **ONE consumer per payment link**